 19 March 2026

-The Stanbic Holdings dividend 2026 has been confirmed at a record KES 22.35 per share — the fourth consecutive annual increase and the highest payout in Stanbic’s history.
-This guide covers the confirmed figures, exactly how much you will earn, and the critical May 15, 2026 book close date you must act before.
+The Stanbic Holdings dividend 2026 has been confirmed at a record KES 22.35 per share — the fourth consecutive annual increase and the highest payout in Stanbic’s 60-year history.
+The book close is May 15, 2026, with the final dividend payment expected approximately June 2026.
+If you want to qualify, you must buy SBIC shares by approximately May 9, 2026.

 Stanbic Holdings Dividend 2026 — Key Numbers